Drummondville: Demographics

-In 2021, Drummondville was 92.7% white/European, 5.6% visible minorities and 1.7% Indigenous.
+In 2021, Drummondville was 92.7% White/European, 5.6% visible minorities and 1.7% Indigenous.
 The largest visible minority groups were Black (2.1%), Latin American (1.5%) and Arab (1.3%).

 French was the mother tongue of 93.8% of the population.
 The next most common first languages were Spanish (1.4%), English (1.1%), and Arabic (0.9%).
 0.7% of residents listed both French and English as mother tongues, while 0.4% listed both French and a non-official language.

 71.9% of residents were Christian in 2021, down from 90.8% in 2011.
 64.4% were Catholic, 5.6% were Christian n.o.s, 0.8% were Protestant, and 1.0% belonged to other Christian denominations or Christian-related traditions.
 26.0% of the population was non-religious or secular, up from 8.4% in 2011.
 Other religions and spiritual traditions accounted for 2.0% of the population, up from 0.8% in 2011.
 The largest non-Christian religion was Islam (1.7%).

 Attractions and culture

 Drummondville markets itself as Quebec's Capital of Expression and Traditions, with attractions focusing on culture, both past and present.
 The main attractions are the Village Québécois d'Antan.

-Since 2008 Drummondville hosts Festival de la Poutine, towards the end of August; during three days people are invited to attend concerts there, and to savour several kinds of poutine, a Canadian dish of provincial origin.
+Since 2008 Drummondville has hosted Festival de la Poutine, towards the end of August; during three days people are invited to attend concerts there, and to savour several kinds of poutine, a Canadian dish of provincial origin.

 From 1982 to 2017, Drummondville was home to the Mondial des Cultures, one of the largest folk dance festivals in the world.

+Founded in 2017, Drummondville has also a huge amusement fun park named Laser Force which offers laser tag, indoor mini golf, virtual reality, indoor climbing and arcades.
+This 18000 square feet facility is located inside Swift Galey.